TyzzyT/Sonoff-NSPanel-with-ESPHome/Nextion/README.md

 # Nextion config, for use in the Nextion Editor
+[Download Nextion Editor here](https://nextion.tech/nextion-editor/), to be able to edit or compile the HMI file.
 Here you can find my [Nextion config (.HMI) file](https://github.com/TyzzyT/Sonoff-NSPanel-with-ESPHome/blob/main/Nextion/nspanel_config.HMI).
 If you've not used the Nextion Editor before it can be a bit overwhelming, so I tried to write as much comments inside the code as possible.
 On this page, I'll also explain how I achieved things.
 If you have any questions, please let me know!
 This can be done under the [Discussions](https://github.com/TyzzyT/Sonoff-NSPanel-with-ESPHome/discussions) tab.

 ## Variables and page navigation